 Like the rural quaintness of the French River of Nova Scotia and the excitement of the Napa Valley of the 1980’s,

 Prince Edward County continues to captivate her visitors with a spirit and engagement that is exciting to witness.
-Our rustic next door neighbour is growing up and attracting local, national and international attention offering exciting wineries, farm to table restaurant choices, unique shopping, local artisanal foods and cheeses, serving up a warm-hearted and generous way of life, steeped in rural tradition with just a hint of modern thinking.
+Our rustic next door neighbour is growing up and attracting local, national and international attention offering world-class wineries, exciting restaurants in Prince Edward County, serving up unique farm to table choices, unique shopping, local artisanal foods, and cheeses, serving up a warm-hearted and generous way of life, steeped in rural tradition with just a hint of modern thinking.

 Friday Night Welcomes